seynard/vcf_cleanup/README.md

 	library(package_list[i],character.only=T)}
 ```

-If you have not used R on your machien before please start it one time, do install.packages('car') (to install one random package) in order to make sure that you have a repository in which the R libraries can be written.
+If you have not used R on your machine before please start it one time, do install.packages('car') (to install one random package) in order to make sure that you have a repository in which the R libraries can be written.
 If you do not do that you might end up having an error message looking like this 'Warning in install.packages():‘lib = “/tools/statistics/R/4.2.2/lib64/R/library”’ is not writable'

 ### To edit in run_vcfcleanup.sh
 * run='diagnostic'